et0and/portfolio-redux/content/index.md

 ---
-layout: home
+layout: page
 title: Home
-eleventyNavigation:
-  key: Portfolio
-  order: 1
-entries:
-  - te-wahi
-  - sophia
-  - hapori
 ---

-Tom Hackshaw is a 🇯🇵🇳🇿 designer and educator based in Tāmaki Makaurau, Aotearoa who enjoys building things that are simple, beautiful and fun.
+Tom Hackshaw is a Japanese-New Zealand designer and educator based in Te Whanganui-a-Tara, Aotearoa who enjoys building things that are simple, beautiful and fun.